Glen Campbell: 1960–1966: Early career

 In 1960, Campbell moved to Los Angeles to become a session musician.
 That October, he joined the Champs.
-By January 1961, Campbell had found a daytime job at publishing company American Music, writing songs and recording demos.
+By January 1961, Campbell had found a daytime job at publishing company, American Music, writing songs and recording demos.
 Because of these demos Campbell soon was in demand as a session musician and became part of a group of studio musicians later known as the Wrecking Crew.

-Campbell played on recordings by the Beach Boys, Bobby Darin, Frank Sinatra, Ricky Nelson, Dean Martin, Nat King Cole, the Monkees, Nancy Sinatra, Merle Haggard, Jan and Dean, Bing Crosby, Phil Spector, Sammy Davis Jr., Doris Day, Bobby Vee, The Everly Brothers, Shelley Fabares, The Cascades, Paul Revere & the Raiders, Wayne Newton, The First Edition, The Kingston Trio, Roger Miller, Gene Clark, Lou Rawls, Claude King, Lorne Greene, Ronnie Dove, and Elvis Presley.
+Campbell played on recordings by the Beach Boys, Bobby Darin, Frank Sinatra, Ricky Nelson, Dean Martin, Nat King Cole, the Monkees, Nancy Sinatra, Merle Haggard, Jan and Dean, Bing Crosby, Phil Spector, Sammy Davis Jr., Doris Day, Bobby Vee, the Everly Brothers, Shelley Fabares, the Cascades, Paul Revere & the Raiders, Wayne Newton, the First Edition, the Kingston Trio, Roger Miller, Gene Clark, Lou Rawls, Claude King, Lorne Greene, Ronnie Dove, and Elvis Presley.
 He befriended Presley when he helped record the soundtrack for Viva Las Vegas in 1964.
 He later said, "Elvis and I were brought up the same humble way – picking cotton and looking at the south end of a north-bound mule."

 In May 1961, he left the Champs and was subsequently signed by Crest Records, a subsidiary of American Music.
-His first solo release, "Turn Around, Look at Me", a moderate success, peaked at number 62 on the Hot 100 in 1961 but reached number 7 on the Hot 100 in a 1968 Vogues cover.
+His first solo release, "Turn Around, Look at Me", a moderate success, peaked at number 62 on the Hot 100 in 1961 but reached number 7 on the Hot 100 in a 1968 the Vogues cover.
 Campbell also formed the Gee Cees with former bandmembers from the Champs, performing at the Crossbow Inn in Van Nuys.
 The Gee Cees, too, released a single on Crest, the instrumental "Buzz Saw", which did not chart.